Decoding cyberbullying to support your child

 Read time

-It’s vital for parents and carers to be aware of the signs and seek help immediately.
-Most importantly, for young people to know they’re not alone, and there is help available.
+It’s vital for parents and caregivers to be aware of the signs and seek help immediately.
+Most importantly, it’s important for children to know there is help available.

 What is cyberbullying?

-Cyberbullying (including trolling) is intimidating or hurting someone using electronic communication (such as email, social media, other websites, and text messages) on digital devices (computers, tablets, and mobile phones).
+Cyberbullying (including trolling) is intimidating or hurting someone using electronic communication such as email, social media, other websites and text messages on digital devices like computers, tablets and mobile phones.

 It can include: